georgewen25/my-website/README.md

 Updates made on master on github before rebase

-## Purpose
+## Repository Purpose

 This is just some line

-## Repository Purpose

-This will be a change that conflicts with whatever is on the remote side.
-This is edited locally